MAD32 EV Mini Oled Edition for EVs on ESP32

 ADC1, ADC2, and PPM signal monitoring.
 Debug throttle issues and verify remote control signals.

-📺 Display Screens (3 screens)
+📺 Display Screens (3 VESC Screens)

 Screen cycling: